CMSgov/bluebutton-web-server/README.md

 The information below outlines setting up the server for development or your own environment.
 For general information on deploying Django see https://docs.djangoproject.com/en/1.11/howto/deployment/.

+NOTE:  Internal software engineers or other interested parties should follow the documentation for running a Dockerized local development enviornment.
+For more information see https://github.com/CMSgov/bluebutton-web-server/blob/master/docker-compose/readme.md.

 Setup
 -----